nicolabeghin/keycloak-multiple-ds-user-storage/README.md

 ### System Requirements

-You need to have <span>Keycloak</span> running.
+* tested on Keycloak 12.0.2 and later

-All you need to build this project is Java SDK 11.0 (Java SDK 1) or later and Maven 3.3.3 or later.
+* Java SDK 11.0 or later
+* Maven 3.3.3 or later

 ### Pre-requisite - create the WildFly datasources